All Episodes

 Yeah, absolutely.

-So instead of they flip that definition.
+So instead of, they flipped that definition.

 But I mean, you think about how that would then boost this entire trade.

-When you look, I know that at the TBI, the Tennessee Bureau of Investigation, which is the state investigative agency, this is a big issue.
+I know that at the TBI, the Tennessee Bureau of Investigation, which is the state investigative agency, this is a big issue.

 Is this a national issue now where states are really grappling with the seriousness of this?

-Yes, I think more and more it comes more to the forefront of the news.
+I think more and more it comes more to the forefront of the news.

-And I think we still have an issue with uh victims coming forward and acknowledging that they're a victim and receiving help because the infrastructure is not as good as it could be, especially on a global scale.
+And I think we still have an issue with victims coming forward and acknowledging that they're a victim and receiving help because the infrastructure is not as good as it could be, especially on a global scale.

-Education, awareness, awareness and education.
+Awareness and education.

 Yeah.

-Um that is to help pastors and and faith-based leaders to understand what to look for in their communities, to reach out.
+So it's a free service that we offer through the chaplain division at TBI that is to help pastors and faith-based leaders to understand what to look for in their communities, to reach out.

 If you're a homeless child, you have a 20% chance of being trafficked.